'Annual Winter Juried Show' to open at Anderson Arts Center

+The exhibition curator is Glen Larson.
+The show’s juror, William “Doug” Singsen, is an associate professor of art history and director of the general education program at the University of Wisconsin-Parkside.

-In addition, the Area Artist Group galleries will open its show titled “Happy Endings.”
+In addition, the Area Artist Group galleries will open its show, “Happy Endings.”
 The Area Artist Group is made up of Kenosha area artists.

-And the resident artists at the Kemper Center’s Lakefront Studios will open its group show in the Lakefront Studios gallery space on the third and fourth floors of the Kemper Center above the Simmons Auditorium.
+The resident artists at the Kemper Center’s Lakefront Studios are opening their group show in the Lakefront Studios gallery space on the third and fourth floors of the Kemper Center above the Simmons Auditorium, next door to the Anderson Arts Center at 6501 Third Ave.
 Once the dorm rooms for the students at Kemper Hall, the spaces are now renovated and rented to artists as work spaces.

 People are also reading…

 The Anderson Arts Center is open from 1 to 4 p.m.
 Tuesday through Sunday.
+Admission is free.
 For more information, go to kempercenter.com.

 In this Series